 In our specialized suite for students struggling with school avoidance, attendance is also full-time.
 This is so important in first helping these students regain the comfort of attending a school setting and then transition to our high school and middle school.

 Parents always have the option of maintaining their child at home and participate in the school virtually in all grades and settings.

 We have taken many steps to help ensure the safety of everyone in our building during this pandemic:

-Key to making the hybrid schedule successful is that all students follow the full daily school schedule whether they are participating in-person or from home.
-Students use the Zoom Platform, Google Classroom and Google Docs for academic instruction, electives, therapy, and related services with school provided Chromebooks when they are at home.
-To enhance the remote learning experience, we have installed sophisticated video cameras and monitors in each classroom so that students have an authentic learning experience while participating from home.
+Key to our success for students attending school from home, as part of the hybrid schedule or for those at home full-time, is that all students fully participate virtually during the complete school day.
+We use Zoom, Google Classroom and Google Docs for academic instruction, electives, therapy, and related services with school provided Chromebooks.
+To enhance their experience, we have installed sophisticated video cameras and monitors in each classroom so that students have an authentic learning experience while participating from home.
 Teachers livestream their lessons, allowing students at home to follow along with each lesson, actively engage in class discussions, and both see and be seen by their peers “in real-time.”

-During closure, we created many unique opportunities for students to virtually enjoy the full Cornerstone Experience.
-These efforts were so successful that we have continued with these initiatives during this school year.
-Virtual Cornerstone Experience initiatives include:
+During last year’s school closure, we created many opportunities for students to virtually engage in the full Cornerstone Experience.
+These efforts were so successful that we have continued them during this school year and they include:

 We, of course, hope that this pandemic ends soon but regardless, remain strongly committed to ensuring the safety of our students and providing all, whether participating in the building or from home, the complete Cornerstone Experience.